antoinemcgrath/twitter_verified_blocker/README.md

 # ![9.9] twitter_blocker_tool :seedling:
-A python3 tool for blocking verified accounts.
+A tool for blocking all verified users on Twitter.